9.6 out of 10 Find out more

 My basin Tap clicks when raising the lever.

-A number of our Mono Basin Mixers have a water saving feature with three settings: off, reduced flow and full flow.
-There is greater resistance to switch from reduced flow to full flow, encouraging use of water saving setting.
+A number of our Mono Basin Mixers have a water-saving feature with three settings: off, reduced flow and full flow.
+There is greater resistance to switch from reduced flow to full flow, encouraging the use of it's water-saving setting.